Forts, (fractional) zero forcing, and Cartesian products of graphs: Bounds on the zero forcing number of the Cartesian product

-Recall that a \emph{path cover} of a graph $G$ is a collection of disjoint paths of $G$ such that every vertex is in one of the paths and each path is an induced path in $G$.
-For a tree, $T$, it is well-known that $\Z(T) = P(T)$ where $P(\cdot)$ is the size of a minimum path-cover.
+We now give a characterization for when trees have $\Z(G) = \Z^*(G)$.
+Recall a \emph{path cover} of a graph $G$ is a set of vertex-disjoint paths of $G$ such that every vertex is in one of the paths and each path is an induced path in $G$; the \emph{path cover number} $\PC(G)$ is the minimum size of a path-cover of $G$.
+It is well-known that $\Z(G)\ge \PC(G)$ and $\PC(G)\ge\frac {\ell(G)} 2$ where $\ell(G)$ is the number of leaves in $G$.
+For trees, however, $\Z(T) = \PC(T)$.

-\begin{proposition} Let $T$ be a tree constructed as follows.
-Let $Q$ be a path, and from each vertex in $Q$, attach two branch paths of nonzero length.
-Then, $T$ has $\Z^*(T)=\Z(T)$. \end{proposition}